 Which Types of Stone Need Sealing?

-Before you dive into a big countertop project, let’s look at some of the most popular countertop surfaces that need regular sealing, to help gauge what material fits best with your home and lifestyle.
+For some stones sealing is strongly recommended while other it may not.
+We like to recommend sealing every stone to our customers because the cost is very low compared to the benefits.
+But before you dive into a big countertop project, let’s look at some of the most popular countertop surfaces that need regular sealing, to help gauge what material fits best with your home and lifestyle.

 The most luxurious countertop material available, marble will instantly elevate your kitchen or bathroom, and all it requires is cleaning daily and sealing once a year to ensure its legacy.
+Definitely seal it!

-Just like quartzite, dolomite is also requires sealing at least once after the installation to protect it and preserve it for the future.
+Just like quartzite, dolomite is also requires sealing at least once before the installation to protect it and preserve it for the future.
 The value of a home is certainly increased with the maintenance and upkeep of stone countertops.

 Never Sealed Stone Countertops Before?
-Here’s How:
+No Problem-o!

 The Water Test: Know If Your Stone Countertop is Sealed